zalando/skipper/docs/kubernetes/ingress-controller.md

 not updated frequently and most of these installations are not meant to rapidly change.
 With introducing Kubernetes this will change and there is a need of rapid changing http routers.
-Skipper is designed for rapidly changing it's routing tree.
+Skipper is designed for rapidly changing its routing tree.

 Cloud loadbalancers are fine to scale and to change, but do not provide many features.
 Skipper has advanced resiliency and deployment